adityavadalkar/heygen_video_translation/README.md

 The project successfully implements all core requirements specified in the assessment:

 1. **Server Implementation**
-   We created a Flask-based server that simulates the video translation backend with configurable processing times.
+   I created a Flask-based server that simulates the video translation backend with configurable processing times.
 The server provides two key endpoints:
    * POST /job: Creates a new translation job
    * GET /status: Returns the current status of a job (pending/completed/error)
 2. **Client Library**